Syncing a CRM campaign to an Acoustic Campaign contact list added fewer members than expected

 To correctly opt-in a syncing record that was previously opted out will require submitting a web form that uses Contact Matching to uniquely identify the record that needs to be opted in.
 Once you have opted in the record using a web form, you will need to manually remove the record from the Master Suppression List.

 - Remove the contact from the suppression list associated with the CRM integrated Acoustic Campaign database.

 - Ensure the matching record in CRM is not opted-out.
 This prevents the record from opting out again in Campaign during the sync process.
 This applies only if Opt-Out syncing is included.

 - If one doesn’t already exist, create a standard web form and setup Contact Matching in the Web Form Properties area.
 Do not select Auto-populate when you are configuring the web form properties.
-Auto-populate can overwrite a previously submitted contact with different data if you are attempting to use the same web form repeatedly.
+Auto-populate can overwrite a previously submitted contact with different data if you repeatedly attempt to use the same web form.

 - Use the contact matching web form to opt-in a syncing record that has been opted-out.

 Identify that the Acoustic Campaign record is synchronizing with a CRM Lead or CRM Contact

 Acoustic Campaign can only differentiate Leads and Contacts by using the CRM Contact Type field.
 However, flexible databases not selected for CRM synchronization might not have this field.
 If a new record is added to Campaign first, versus CRM first, the default CRM Contact Type is a Lead.

 To identify the Leads and Contacts we recommend building queries in Campaign that use both database fields.
 When you view the Edit Contact page for a particular contact in your database, you see values of Lead or Contact for the CRM Contact Type field.
 To create a query based on these values, use 1 for Leads and 2 for Contacts.